-Key Audit Matters are those matters that, in our professional judgment, were of most significance in our audit of the Financial Report of the current period.

-These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
+The key audit matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Further, any commentary on the outcomes of a particular audit procedure is made in that context.